Master’s degree by research

 Master of Philosophy (MPhil) as early exit from PhD

-PhD candidates may exit earlier with an award of Master of Philosophy if they have met the relevant master’s degree by research requirements, as well as any course resolutions; and if approved by the associate dean of research education.
+PhD candidates may exit earlier with an award of Master of Philosophy if they have met the relevant master’s degree by research requirements, as well as any course resolutions; and if approved by the associate dean (research education).
 Award of an MPhil may also be one outcome of a PhD thesis examination.

 Download this article as a Word document